dataplaywithvenkat/Excel_for_Business_Specilization/Intermediate_1/Week2.md

 4. Press Enter to see the result.
 5. Double click the fill handle in the cell to copy the formula down.

+### Ampersand Sign Function

+```excel
+="First Name" & "." & "Last Name" & "@pushpin.com"
+```

 Both the CONCAT function and the Ampersand sign offer efficient ways to join data from separate columns.
 Remember to review the syntax for each approach and encase text elements in quotation marks when necessary.
 Additionally, check the Toolbox for more details on the syntax and consider using functions to fix any remaining issues in the database.

-```excel
-="First Name" & "." & "Last Name" & "@pushpin.com"
-```

 # Changing Text Case (UPPER, LOWER, PROPER)
 # Extracting Text (LEFT, MID, RIGHT)